DavidDaoTu/udacity-nd-python-neos/README.md

 Additionally, each of these classes should implement a __str__ method that produces a human-readable description of the contents of the object.

 2. Load data from CSV and JSON files into Python objects.
 (Task 2a: extract.py and database.py)

+The **load_neos** function loads NEO data from a CSV file.

+    + The function opens the given file for reading.
+    + The function uses the ***csv*** module to parse the file contents into a standard Python data structure (e.g. list, dict, etc).
+    + The function converts this raw data into a collection of ***NearEarthObjects***
+    + The function returns a collection of ***NearEarthObjects***

+The **load_approaches** method loads close approach data from a JSON file.

+    + The function opens the given file for reading.
+    + The function uses the json module to parse the file contents into a dict.
+    + The function converts this raw data into a collection of CloseApproach objects.
+    + The function returns a collection of CloseApproach objects.
+Data from the extraneous columns (CSV) and fields (JSON) shouldn’t be bound to the constructed NearEarthObjects and CloseApproaches.

 3. Link together Python objects and any required metadata in a database wrapper that supports basic inspection.
 (Task 2b: extract.py and database.py)

 4. Convert user-specified criteria to a collection of filters.
 (Task 3a)
 5. Query the collection of CloseApproach with a collection of filters.
 (Task 3b)
 6. Limit the values produced by an iterator to at most a maximum number.
 (Task 3c)